Santiso-Group/despasito/docs/api.rst

 Once installed, DESPASITO can be easily imported with ``import despasito``.
 Each module will then need to replicate our main command line function and call each module in succession.

 #.
-Provide ``input.json`` file name to ``read_input.extract_calc_data`` to obtain the appropriate dictionaries for the equation of state (Eos) object, and the thermodynamic calculation.
+Generate Eos object used in thermodynamic calculations with :func:`initiate_eos <despasito.equations_of_state.initiate_eos>`.
 #.
-Use Eos dictionary of bead types and parameters to generate Eos object used in thermodynamic calculations
-#.
-Choose calculation type and use Eos object and thermodynamic dictionary to start calculation.
+Start thermodynamic calculation with :func:`thermo <despasito.thermodynamics.thermo>` where the calculation type and Eos object will specify the thermodynamic calculation..

-Some steps could be skipped if your script already contains the appropriate output of a given step.
+Alternatively, the Eos object can be used for independent study.

 The intermediate logging provided in the Input File Schema can also be accessed for imported functions through the :func:`initiate_logger <despasito.initiate_logger>`.

+.. _input-schema:

 Input File Schema
 -----------------